khudeja215/Piscine42/README.md

 # Piscine42
-25 days of piscine, Abudhabi
+25 days of piscine, Abudhabi, August-Sep 2024

 Assignments with scores